Hunting the Merriam’s Wild Turkey

 3. Hunting the Merriam’s Wild Turkey

-While they may not have the longest beards or the loudest gobbles, they are the least wary of the subspecies and Merriam’s make their home in some of the most mountainous states.
+While Merriam’s may not have the longest beards or the loudest gobbles, they’re the least wary of the wild turkey subspecies and make their home in some of the most mountainous states.
 This makes hunting them, at times, a physical challenge.
 Merriam’s can grow nearly as tall as the eastern, but they don’t typically weigh as much, topping out around 20-25 pounds.

 Top States for Merriam’s Wild Turkeys